Jack000/Expose/readme.md

 	cd ~/folderofimages
 	expose

-The script operates on your current working directory, and outputs a _sites directory.
+The script operates on your current working directory, and outputs a _site directory.
 Configuration and settings can be edited in the expose.sh file itself

 ### Flags